Kong/docs.konghq.com/app/plugins/rate-limiting.md

 ---

 #### Rate limit how many HTTP requests a developer can make in a given period of seconds, minutes, hours, days months or years.
-If the API has no authentication layer, the **Client IP** address will be used, otherwise the application credential will be used.
+If the API has no authentication layer, the **Client IP** address will be used, otherwise the consume will be used if an authentication plugin has been configured.

 ---